 From artist statement in Lise Sorensen exhibition publication, organized by Memorial University Art Gallery, 1980.

-Sorensen has exhibited widely and was part of the Cognac and Bordeaux Groups which exhibited in France in 1986 and 1992.
-She has also illustrated books including That Fine Summer, published by Jesperson Press in 1979 and Woman's Almanac, a 1989 Breakwater Book publication.
+Sorensen has exhibited widely and was part of the Cognac and Bordeaux Groups, which exhibited in France in 1985 and 1992.
+She has also illustrated books, including That Fine Summer, published by Jesperson Press in 1979, and Woman's Almanac, a 1989 Breakwater Book publication.

-In addition to being part of the Art Gallery of Newfoundland and Labrador's Permanent Collection, Sorensen's artwork is part of numerous private and public collections including those of the Earth Sciences Department of Memorial University of Newfoundland and the Government of Newfoundland and Labrador.
+In addition to being part of The Rooms Provincial Art Gallery's Permanent Collection, Sorensen's artwork is part of numerous private and public collections including those of the Earth Sciences Department of Memorial University of Newfoundland and the Government of Newfoundland and Labrador.

 For more information on the artist and her work, visit her website.